ledgerium-io/ledgeriumwiki/Blockchain/setup-full-blockchain-node.md

 node index.js
 ```

-docker-compose will be genetared in output folder
+docker-compose will be generated in output folder

 ```
 cd output